calcode/calcode.github.io/_posts/2022-02-17-landtech-product-roadmaps.md

 **What next?**

-We’re going to monitor feedback from the teams about the changes, and see where we can make further improvements.
-And, we’re intending on rolling out the public product roadmap to our community in the near term - yeehaw.
+It's going to be about monitoring feedback now, and seeing where we can make further improvements.
+We're also looking at rolling out the public product roadmap to our community in the near term - which is pretty exciting!

+C